PAX6: Arthropods

-Isoforms
+Cephalopods

-The vertebrate PAX6 locus encodes at least three different protein isoforms, these being the canonical PAX6, PAX6(5a), and PAX6(ΔPD).
-The canonical PAX6 protein contains an N-terminal paired domain, connected by a linker region to a paired-type homeodomain, and a proline/serine/threonine (P/S/T)-rich C-terminal domain.
-The paired domain and paired-type homeodomain each have DNA binding activities, while the P/S/T-rich domain possesses a transactivation function.
-PAX6(5a) is a product of the alternatively spliced exon 5a resulting in a 14 residue insertion in the paired domain which alters the specificity of this DNA binding activity.
-The nucleotide sequence corresponding to the linker region encodes a set of three alternative translation start codons from which the third PAX6 isoform originates.
-Collectively known as the PAX6(ΔPD) or pairedless isoforms, these three gene products all lack a paired domain.
-The pairedless proteins possess molecular weights of 43, 33, or 32kDa, depending on the particular start codon used.
-PAX6 transactivation function is attributed to the variable length C-terminal P/S/T-rich domain which stretches to 153 residues in human and mouse proteins.
+Cephalopods such as squids have camera eyes in an orientation reverse to that of vertebrates.
+Unlike the cillary photoreceptors of chordates, cephalopods and insects use rhabdomeric (microvillar) photoreceptor cells.
+Like vertebrates (and unlike insects), squids independently acquired additional variants of Pax6 by alternative splicing.
+Although this does not directly explain how squids acquired camera eyes (or even how they develop), the acquisition of new isoforms again provided novelty in the regulation of gene expression by an old gene.

 Clinical significance

 Experiments in mice demonstrate that a deficiency in Pax-6 leads to decrease in brain size, brain structure abnormality leading to autism, lack of iris formation or a thin cornea.
 Knockout experiments produced eyeless phenotypes reinforcing indications of the gene's role in eye development.

 Mutations

 During embryological development the PAX6 gene, found on chromosome 2 in mice, can be seen expressed in multiple early structures such as the spinal cord, hindbrain, forebrain and eyes.
 Mutations of the PAX6 gene in mammalian species can produce a drastic effect on the phenotype of the organism.
 This can be seen in mice that contain homozygous mutations of the 422 amino acid long transcription factor encoded by PAX6 in which they do not develop eyes or nasal cavities termed 'small eye' mice (PAX10^{sey/sey}).
 Deletion of PAX6 induces the same abnormal phenotypes indicating that mutations cause the protein to lose functionality.
 PAX6 is essential is the formation of the retina, lens and cornea due to its role in early cell determination when forming precursors of these structures such as the optic vesicle and overlying surface ectoderm.
 PAX10 mutations also hinder nasal cavity development due to the similar precursor structures that in small eye mice do not express PAX10 mRNA.
-Mice lacking any functional pax6 begin to be phenotypically differentiable from normal mouse embryos at about day 9 to 10 of gestation.
+Mice lacking any functional PAX6 begin to be phenotypically differentiable from normal mouse embryos at about day 9 to 10 of gestation.
 The full elucidation of the precise mechanisms and molecular components by which the PAX6 gene influences eye, nasal and central nervous system development are still researched however, the study of PAX6 has brought more understanding to the development and genetic complexities of these mammalian body systems.